polkawallet-io/polkawallet-flutter/README.md

 >substrate `sr25519` keyPair is generated within an `WASM` virtual
 >machine which is **not supported** by IOS simulators.

+## Developer Remarks

+### Release Flow

+F-Droid triggers builds based on the version it reads from pubspec.yaml which it reads from branch `beta` HEAD`.
+AppCenter automatically builds and deploys the HEAD of `beta`

+VersionName should follow semver.
+Minor version bump on pre-1.0.0 release indicates breaking change

+VersionCode should monotonically increase by 1 for every tagged build

+  # bump version on some commit on master
+  git checkout master
+  git tag v0.9.0
+  git push
+  git checkout beta
+  git merge v0.9.0
+  git push

 ## Acknowledgements

 This app has been built based on [polkawallet.io](https://polkawallet.io)